E-flite's Blade mSR Review - What Makes It So Good?

 This is where some may not like the mSR, it is just too stable if you are looking for a good platform for practicing and learning how to fly a collective pitch single rotor RC helicopter.
 Now there are ways to increase the sensitivity and reduce the stability, especially if you are binding your mSR to a computerized Spektrum or Jr Radio.

-I have an e-guide that goes over these settings and much more.
+I have an eBook that goes over these settings and much more.
 Just click on the picture of the guide to the right to find out more about what's inside.

 I feel in this "sensitive mode" the mSR is probably the perfect indoor nose in hovering practice ship.
 I have heard this sentiment from other mSR owners who have contacted me relaying the blade mSR has helped them immensely gain nose in hovering skills and confidence for their collective pitch machines better and faster than any other training method, including hours on a good flight simulator.